antstanley/antstanley/README.md

-On the internet, nobody knows you're a hooman...

 ![Cartoon with two dogs, with one saying to the other On the internet, nobody knows you're a dog](Internet_dog.jpg)

+"On the internet, nobody knows you're a hooman."